smurphos/cinnamox_themes/README.md

 ### Cinnamon Theme Font-Size

+For Cinnamon version 4.6.x and later the Cinnamon theme's font characteristics van be set via changing the default font in Font Selection settings module available from the menu.

-The themes include an interactive bash script that allows end users to adjust the base font-size of the Cinnamon Theme.
+For users of older Cinnamon versions the theme includes an interactive bash script that allows end users to adjust the base font-size in the Cinnamon theme.
 This can be useful for users running Cinnamon on relatively high resolution displays with relatively small screen dimensions where the hard-coded theme default font-sizes are too small.

-To access the tool open a terminal window (Ctrl-Alt-T) and and replacing `$THEME_NAME` with the actual name of the variant installeduse the following command to make the script executable and launch it.
+To access the tool open a terminal window (Ctrl-Alt-T) and replacing `$THEME_NAME` with the actual name of the variant installeduse the following command to make the script executable and launch it.

+`chmod +x ~/.themes/#THEMENAME/scripts/cinnamox_fontsize.sh && ~/.themes/#THEMENAME/scripts/cinnamox_fontsize.sh`

+If you are not happy with the end result simply run `~/.themes/#THEMENAME/scripts/cinnamox_fontsize.sh` again to chose another option including the default

+### Cinnamon Stock Menu applet in Cinnamon 4.4.x and older

+The app description area at the bottom of the stock cinnamon menu applet may not expand appropriately to fit the content in Cinnamon 4.4.x and older when text scaling factor is set > 1.

+The themes include an interactive bash script that allows end users toggle an adjustment of the cinnamon.css to mitigate this behaviour.

+To access the tool open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

+`chmod +x ~/.themes/#THEMENAME/scripts/cinnamox_toggle_menufix.sh && ~/.themes/#THEMENAME/scripts/cinnamox_toggle_menufix.sh`

+If you are not happy with the end result simply run `~/.themes/#THEMENAME/scripts/cinnamox_toggle_menufix.sh` again to revert.

+### Titlebar Button-Size

+The themes include an interactive bash script that allows end users to adjust the size of the Titlebar buttons.
+Please note this only affects Windows with a traditional titlebar.
+It has no affect on on Widows using Client Side Decorations.

+To access the tool open a terminal window (Ctrl-Alt-T) and use the following command to make the script executable and launch it.

-`chmod +x ~/.themes/$THEME_NAME/cinnamon/cinnamox_fontsize.sh && ~/.themes/$THEME_NAME/cinnamon/cinnamox_fontsize.sh`
+`chmod +x ~/.themes/#THEMENAME/scripts/cinnamox_titlebar_button_size.sh && ~/.themes/#THEMENAME/scripts/cinnamox_titlebar_button_size.sh`

-If you are not happy with the end result simply run `~/.themes/$THEME_NAME/cinnamon/cinnamox_fontsize.sh` again to chose another option including the default
+If you are not happy with the end result simply run `~/.themes/#THEMENAME/scripts/cinnamox_titlebar_button_size.sh` again to chose another option including the default

 ### Cinnamon Theme Transparency

 The themes include an interactive bash script that allows end users to adjust the transparency of the Cinnamon Theme.
 The default is no transparency.

-To access the tool open a terminal window (Ctrl-Alt-T) and replacing `$THEME_NAME` with the actual name of the variant installed use the following command to make the script executable and launch it.
+To access the tool open a terminal window (Ctrl-Alt-T) and replacing `$THEMENAME` with the actual name of the variant installed use the following command to make the script executable and launch it.

-`chmod +x ~/.themes/$THEME_NAME/cinnamon/cinnamox_transparency.sh && ~/.themes/$THEME_NAME/cinnamon/cinnamox_transparency.sh`
+`chmod +x ~/.themes/#THEMENAME/scripts/cinnamox_transparency.sh && ~/.themes/#THEMENAME/scripts/cinnamox_transparency.sh`

-If you are not happy with the end result simply run `~/.themes/$THEME_NAME/cinnamon/cinnamox_transparency.sh` again to chose another option including the default.
+If you are not happy with the end result simply run `~/.themes/#THEMENAME/scripts/cinnamox_transparency.sh` again to chose another option including the default.

 If you would like to control transparency of application windows then please check out my [opacify windows script](https://github.com/smurphos/nemo_actions_and_cinnamon_scripts#opacify-windows)